BrunoRNS/SNES-IDE/README.md

 - **Memory**
   - Minimum: 1 GiB
   - Recommended: 4 GiB
-- **Package Manager (IDE tries to install it automatically, recommended to install the package manager before the IDE)**
-  - Chocolatey (Windows)
-  - Homebrew (MacOS)
-  - APT-GET (Ubuntu)

 Download the latest release from [SNES-IDE releases](https://github.com/BrunoRNS/SNES-IDE/releases/latest) for your specific OS.

-Decompress the ZIP or TAR.GZ archive and run the INSTALL(.exe(windows)/.app(mac)) executable.
-It will init the installation process, After init the INSTALL and successfully installing SNES-IDE it will be in the Applications of MacOS, in the Program Files of Windows and in the /usr/share/Applications and in the PATH in Linux Ubuntu systems.
-Now you can execute the application and start developing SNES Games!
+Decompress the ZIP or TAR.GZ archive and run the SNES-IDE executable, as SNES-IDE now comes with a full precompiled version of its dependencies.
+Now you're ready to create your first game!

 ## Tutorials and Documentation